Oleg Sadikov

 Embracing specialized testing services opens the door to almost unlimited QA expertise and more quality software.
 If you're ready to enhance your software quality, we invite you to explore our independent testing options.

-Visit our Independent QA Services or contact us for a free 1-hour consultation.
+Visit our independent software testing services webpage or contact us for a free 1-hour consultation.
 We are ready to assess your testing needs and help you achieve your quality goals.